kanselarij-vlaanderen/document-conversion-service/README.md

 ###### 404 Bad Request
 Returned when the document conversion failed, most likely due to the document type not being suited for conversion.

+#### GET /convert-document-versions/
+Convert the related file for each (supported) document version that has no converted file yet.